metio/pasejo/tests/cmd/help/pasejo-secret-insert.md

 Options:
-  -m, --multiline              Toggle multiline edit mode -f, --force                  Toggle prompt for overwrites of existing secrets and recipients -i, --inherit                Ignore existing recipients of existing secrets and inherit recipients from nearest parent folder.
-Disabled when --recipient is used as well
+  -m, --multiline              Toggle multiline edit mode -f, --force                  Toggle prompt for overwrites of existing secrets and recipients -i, --inherit                Ignore existing recipients of existing secrets and inherit recipients from nearest parent folder
   -r, --recipient <RECIPIENT>  Specify recipients for the new secret.
 Can be specified multiple times.
 If none are specified, will read from nearest .recipients file
   -s, --store <STORE>          Optional name of store to use.
 Defaults to the default store or the first one defined in the local user configuration
   -v, --verbose...
 Increase logging verbosity